bookercodes/articles/csharp-6-an-introduction.md

 As you can see in the above illustration (which I pinched from the [Roslyn documentation](https://github.com/dotnet/roslyn/wiki/Roslyn%20Overview)), each phase in the compiler pipeline has a corresponding compiler API.

-This "openness" is obviously _hugely_ beneficial for tool developers - tools like SharpDevelop and Visual Studio can now use Roslyn to power their features instead of relying on their own makeshift implementations, which'll make them more powerful.
+This "openness" is obviously _very_ beneficial for tool developers - tools like SharpDevelop and Visual Studio can now use Roslyn to power their features instead of relying on their own makeshift implementations, which will make them more powerful.

 The benefits of Roslyn are not limited to traditional tools like Visual Studio.
 Hot open-source tools like [Omnisharp](http://www.omnisharp.net/) and  [scriptcs](http://scriptcs.net/) are now powered by Roslyn.
 So is [dynamic development](http://weblogs.asp.net/scottgu/introducing-asp-net-5) in [ASP.NET 5](http://www.asp.net/vnext).
 Roslyn will also make it easier to embed C# in [domain-specific languages](), build [static analyzers](https://en.wikipedia.org/wiki/Static_program_analysis), and more!
 It really opens the door to a whole new world of [meta-programming](https://en.wikipedia.org/wiki/Metaprogramming) possibilities.